 What we heard: Implementing a no-right-on-red at the intersection of Burnhamthorpe Road and Mill Road could cause traffic congestion on Mill Road, as cars wait to make right turns onto Mill Road, especially when there are no pedestrians cross Burnhamthorpe Road.

-What is planned: A no right-on-red will not be implemented.
-Additionally, the southbound curb lane on Mill Road will be converted to a dedicated right turn only lane.
-The northbound curb lane on Mill Road will also be converted to a dedicated right turn only lane.
+What is planned: A no right-on-red was not implemented.
+Additionally, the southbound curb lane on Mill Road was converted to a dedicated right turn only lane.
+The northbound curb lane on Mill Road was also converted to a dedicated right turn only lane.

 What we heard: Signal timings need to be adjusted to move vehicles through the intersection of Burnhamthorpe Road and Mill Road more effectively.